-The practice used patient survey to obtain staff and patients' views about the service.
-We saw examples of suggestions from patients/staff the practice had acted.
+The practice used patient surveys and verbal comments to obtain staff and patients' views about the service.
+We saw examples of suggestions from patients the practice had acted on.
+For example in looking at way of increasing the number of available appointments for patients and increasing the number of dental chairs at the practice to meet patient demand.